weblate/ns8-imapsync/README.md

 - start tasks by a cron (use 5m for minute, 2h for hour: start a cron `0/5 * * * *` or `1 */2 * * *`)
 cron: 5m
 - the remote imap account credentials (you can use the password of the imap master administrator if you know it, for example vmail. use the login user*vmail and the relevant password).
 Otherwise use the login and the password of the remote account.
+- foldersynchronization: synchronize `all`, only what is in `inbox` or `all but with exclusion` ("all","inbox","exclusion")
+- task_id : must be unical, set by a random function by the UI

 Example: